 Day 1: Write 10 Things You Are Grateful For.
 Simple as that.
 It could be the shoes on your feet, the roof over your head, the phone in your hand, or the fact that you’re alive.
 Just find 10 things to say “thank you” for.

-Day 2: Compliment a Stranger Make someone you don’t know feel good today.
+Day 2: Compliment a Stranger.
+Make someone you don’t know feel good today.
 We’re in this time where when we pass someone we barely notice because our heads are buried in our phones.
-Put the phone away and be human, just for today, seek someone out to make them feel good.
+Put the phone away and be human, just for today, seek someone out and make them feel good.

 Sidenote: This could be mental clutter as well.
 Take some time to do a brain dump and write down what’s been lingering up there.

-Day 4: Write a Thank You Letter & mail it – This is one of my favorite things to do for my clients and people that have impacted my life.
+Day 4: Write a Thank You Letter and Mail It.
+This is one of my favorite things to do for my clients and people that have impacted my life.
 Not a text, not a call, but a thank you note.
 Yes, snail mail, with a stamp.
-It doesn’t have to be long but just tell someone, thank you.
+It doesn’t have to be long but just tell someone, “thank you”.

-Day 6: Hug someone you care about – Hugs actually have been proven to reduce stress and boost your immune system.
+Day 6: Hug Someone You Care About.
+Hugs actually have been proven to reduce stress and boost your immune system.
 So open up your arms and give someone a hug.
-If you get to this day and no one is around, shoot me an email and I will give you a VIRTUAL hug. *side eye* Don’t get creepy though.
+If you get to this day and no one is around, shoot me an email and I will give you a VIRTUAL hug.